tochibedford/Conway/README.md

 > All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 ## Guide
-- For speed, Try reducing browser window size, so less grid cells are created
+- To improve performance, Try reducing browser window size, so less grid cells are created
 - Grid is randomly generated, for now
 - Any cell can be switched on (brought to life) if it's dead, by clicking on it
 - Any cell can be switched off (killed) if it's alive, by clicking on it

 ## To be implemented:
 - A way for the user to create their own initial seed state.
-- Pausing, Stopping, Resetting and Step through functionalities